flatline-84/facegate/README.md

 * Pillow - Imaging library to display images
 * pyserial - Connecting to the Arduino

+### From apt-get
+* python3-pil.imagetk

 ### Neural Network Test
 * tensorflow
 * tflearn (simplifies tensorflow)

 ### Needed library modules
-pystasm requires the OpenCV source code to be installed on your system
+pystasm requires the OpenCV source code to be installed on your system.
+There is a script here to install it.

 ## Doing Your Work